profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

 It has built-in _thermal protection_ and _overcurrent protection_.

 The Audio input is **I²S standard**,&nbsp; and it can use 3.3V or 5V logic data.&nbsp;
-The outputs are _“bridged”_&nbsp; -this means that they are directly connected to the output,&nbsp; rather than grounded.&nbsp; The Audio output is a _‘Pulse-Width Modulation,&nbsp; ~300kHz square-wave’_,&nbsp; which is then “averaged out” by the speaker coil &nbsp;- no high frequencies are heard.&nbsp;
+The outputs are _“bridged”_ &nbsp;-this means that they are directly connected to the output (Speaker),&nbsp; rather than grounded.&nbsp; The Audio output is a _‘Pulse-Width Modulation,&nbsp; ~300kHz square-wave’_,&nbsp; which is then “averaged out” by the speaker coil &nbsp-no high frequency distortion is heard.&nbsp;

 ***What all of this means that you can not connect the output to another Audio Amplifier,&nbsp;
 the I²S MAX98357A should drive the Speakers directly.***

-The I²S **MAX98357A** Audio Amplifier has a signal _‘Gain’_ pin that can be manipulated to change the signal amp gain.&nbsp; By default,&nbsp; the **MAX98357A** Audio Amplifier will give you a Gain of ****‘9dB’***.&nbsp;
+The I²S **MAX98357A** Audio Amplifier has a signal _‘Gain’_ pin that can be manipulated to change the signal Amp Gain.&nbsp; By default,&nbsp; the **MAX98357A** Audio Amplifier will give you a Gain of ****‘9dB’***.&nbsp;
 The _‘Gain’_ pin can be confifured for&nbsp; 3dB, 6dB, 9dB, 12dB, or 15dB
 by directly connecting a _pull-up resistor_ or _pull-down resistor_